OSVTAC/osv-results-reporter/README.md

 Then open `_build/html/index.html` in a browser.

-Or for an example that creates TSV, XLSX, and PDF file:
+Or for an example that creates TSV, XLSX, and PDF files:

 ```
 $ orr -v --input sampledata/contest-totals.json \